 Anyone who is considering making such an application should bear in mind that there will, in any event, be a requirement to obtain settled status by the end of June 2021.

-Those with permanent residency status can apply to exchange this to settled status free of charge, “subject only to criminality and security checks”.
+Those with permanent residency status can apply to exchange this to settled status, “subject only to criminality and security checks”.

 In order to vote in general elections, you must be a British citizen.
 Otherwise, the majority of the same rights are afforded to those with permanent residency status or settled status, including access to public healthcare, schools and pensions.